benedictus79/Hotm4rtei/README.md

 # Hotm4rtei Script

 ## Description
-This Python script is designed so you can attend classes with your materials offline and anywhere!
+This Python script is designed so you can watch the classes with your materials offline and anywhere!

 ## Prerequisites
 To run this script, Python must be installed on your machine.
 The script has been tested and works correctly with Python version 3.12.1.